15 Bedroom Feng Shui Layout Ideas for Better Energy

 13. Choose Proper Bed Height and Avoid Platform Beds

-The ideal bed height allows chi to flow underneath, which requires the bed to be raised off the floor with a proper frame and legs.
-Very low platform beds or mattresses placed directly on the floor restrict energy circulation and can lead to feelings of being stuck or limited in life.
+The ideal bed height allows chi to flow underneath the sleeping body, which requires the bed to be raised off the floor with a proper frame and legs.
+Very low platform beds or mattresses placed directly on the floor restrict energy circulation and can contribute to feelings of being stuck or limited.

-The optimal bed height allows you to sit on the edge with your feet flat on the floor and your knees at approximately a ninety-degree angle.
-This height supports both energy flow and physical comfort when getting in and out of bed.
-Storage beds with solid bases that block airflow should be avoided, as they trap stagnant energy beneath your sleeping body.
+The optimal bed height allows you to sit on the edge with your feet flat on the floor and your knees at approximately a 90-degree angle — for most adults this means a mattress top height of 24–27 inches from the floor.

 14. Incorporate Natural Elements and Living Energy

-Natural materials like wood furniture, cotton or linen bedding, wool rugs, and stone or ceramic accessories ground the space and connect it to earth energy.
-These elements create a sense of authenticity and calm that synthetic materials cannot replicate.
-Fresh flowers (avoiding dried arrangements, which represent dead energy) can also introduce life force and beauty, particularly when displayed in pairs.
+Natural materials like solid timber furniture, cotton or linen bedding (look for a thread count of 200–400 for the best balance of softness and breathability), wool rugs, and stone or ceramic accessories ground the space and connect it to earth energy in ways that synthetic materials cannot replicate.

 15. Control and Layer Lighting for Flexibility